 The most important new development that 21st Century research offers us about all this is what's now being called "Self-Directed Neuroplasticity."
 This approach to learning is grounded in two radical propositions.
 First, that the hardwiring in our adult brains is not, as was once thought, highly stable and permanently fixed.
 Rather, it's highly malleable.
 Second, that our brains' hardwiring is constantly changing, and open to conscious influence.
 The new slogan that reflects these ideas says it this way, "We can use our minds to change our brains, and our brains to change our minds."

 These three discoveries are the heart of TLO’s Self-Directed Learning programs.
 They are the ideas and techniques that power our new Inform, Educate, and Transform suite of programs.

 7 Signs - 7 Doorways

-There's no doubt the new technologies, inventions, and discoveries that paradigm busters like Steve Jobs and Mark Zuckerberg are bringing into our lives are rapidly accelerating what looks to be fundamental, world-wide changes.
-Many of which either already are, or very shortly will be, demanding from each of us the ability to develop ourselves in ways that let us adapt and respond to radical new modes of thinking, feeling, and acting.
-Simply put, it's now apparent that we have to at least begin to learn how to design and launch our own self-directed learning journeys.
-The 7 signs and 7 doorways offered above, in this context, are simply an invitation to stop a moment and assess how overwhelmed by today's accelerating rates of change you're feeling, and then to ask yourself whether any one of the 7 doorways offered above sounds interesting enough for you to walk through.
+There's no doubt the new technologies, inventions, and discoveries that paradigm busters like Steve Jobs and Mark Zuckerberg are bringing into our lives are rapidly accelerating a fundamental, world-wide transformation.
+Many of today’s paradigm busters either already are, or very shortly will be, demanding from each of us the ability to develop for ourselves radical new modes of thinking, feeling, and acting: Simply put, today we’re being asked to begin learning how to design and launch our own self-directed learning journeys.
+In this context, the 7 signs and 7 doorways described above are simply invitations to stop a moment and assess which doorway intrigues us the most and whether any one of the 7 doorways offered above sounds interesting enough for us you to walk through.